jaxgeller/sidekiq-ts/spec.md

 ### Job classes (class-based only)
 Jobs are classes with a `perform(...args)` method.
 They extend `Job` which adds Sidekiq-like class methods.
 Function-based jobs are out of scope.
+Jobs should be registered with `Sidekiq.registerJob` in worker processes so the runner can resolve class names from Redis.

 ```ts
 class HardJob extends Job<[number, number]> {